UMD: A Globally Connected University

 All undergraduate F-1 and J1 students will be automatically enrolled in the University Student Health Insurance Plan (SHIP), he/she will automatically be enrolled in SHIP for the academic year and the cost will be billed to his/her student bursar account.

 All questions regarding this policy may be directed to the Director of ISSS.

 All J-1 Visa Holders

 As an Exchange Visitor in the United States, you are required to carry health insurance for yourself and your J-2 dependents for the full duration of your J program.
-Government regulations stipulate that if you willfully fail to carry health insurance for yourself and your dependents, your J-1 sponsor must terminate your program, and report the termination to the United States Department of State (DOS) in Washington.
-Your proof of insurance coverage must be uploaded to the iTerp system when you arrive to UMD and will be verified by ISSS at the ISSS orientation and throughout your stay at Maryland.
+Government regulations stipulate that if you willfully fail to carry health insurance for yourself and your dependents, your J-1 sponsor must terminate your program, and report the termination to the United States Department of State (DOS) in Washington, DC.
+All J1& J2 Exchange Visitors (except Non-Degree Exchange Students) should upload proof of insurance coverage into the iTerp system upon arrival to UMD and maintain coverage throughout your stay at the University of Maryland.

 While you hold J-1 or J-2 status, you are required to carry the following type and amounts of coverage:

 - $100,000 (minimum) for each accident or illness.